Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Matson share price volatility

 Beta is a measure of a share's volatility in relation to the market.
-The market (NYSE average) beta is 1, while Matson's is 0.9736.
-This would suggest that Matson's shares are less volatile than average (for this exchange).
+The market (NYSE average) beta is 1, while Matson's is 1.2271.
+This would suggest that Matson's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).

 Matson in the news